MeherP2246/ForensicFuse-Automated-Tool-Development-for-Memory-Forensics/Mac-os/readme.md

 # Instruction

-Please run this code only if your HOST machine's OS is Linux.
+Please run this code only if your HOST machine is Mac-os.

 ## Steps